-Why Is COBRA So Expensive?
+Is COBRA Insurance Expensive?

 My health insurance coverage didn’t cost this much when I was working.
 Why is keeping the same plan on COBRA so expensive?